DaydreamerWilson/DaydreamerWilson/README.md

 - 👋 Hi, I’m @DaydreamerWilson
-- 👀 I’m currently interested in non-euclidean space rendering, and deep learning algorithms physics simulations
+- 👀 I’m currently interested in ocean physics simulations
 - 🌱 I’m currently learning OpenGL
-- 💞️ I’m looking to collaborate on a passionate and loving relationship
+- 💞️ I’m looking to collaborate on a passionate and loving relationship (Yes I'm desperate for love)
 - 📫 How to reach me: wilson02715@gmail.com

 <!---